imjasonmiller/scroll-io/README.md

 | ------------ | ------ |
 | `__scrollio` | String |

-Each `HTMLElement` passed to `elements` will have a property attached to it in order to keep track of the `index` and scroll directions.
-The default namespace can be changed if desired.
+Each `HTMLElement` passed to `selection` will have a property attached to it in order to keep track of the `index` and scroll directions.
+The default `namespace` can be changed if desired.

 ### Methods